cognitom/gulp-handbook/README.md

 [gulp.js](http://gulpjs.com/) is "The streaming build system" that releases you from menial jobs in your front-end development.

-This handbook is designed to help you learn gulp.js, understand best practices and start automation in front-end development.It is written in hopes that a wide range of users, not limited to programmers, will read and benefit from it.
+This handbook is designed to help you learn gulp.js, understand best practices and start automation in front-end development.
+It is written in hopes that a wide range of users, not limited to programmers, will read and benefit from it.

 Originally, I wrote [the article in Japanese](http://codezine.jp/article/detail/7992).
 But I'd likes to share it as an open source in English.
 My friends and gengo.com help me well, but my English skill is still limited.
 So any [suggestion](https://github.com/cognitom/gulp-handbook/pulls) and [comments](https://github.com/cognitom/gulp-handbook/issues) are welcome.
 Let's make this book together :-)